RAF Bassingbourn: British Army use

 The former RAF Bassingbourn station was established as Bassingbourn Barracks in January 1970, as the new depot for the Queen's Division.
 The depot was responsible for training recruits undergoing their basic training before joining a regular battalion.
 In 1993 the Barracks were re-designated the home of the Army Training Regiment, Bassingbourn and remained as such for nearly 20 years.
 Bassingbourn Barracks closed as an army training location in August 2012, and re-opened in December 2018 as home to the Mission Training and Mobilisation Centre.

-Tower Museum, Bassingbourn

-Opened in 1974, the Tower Museum, Bassingbourn was located in the original pre-war air traffic control (ATC) tower (watch office) of RAF Bassingbourn.
-The museum was focused on the history of the airfield during the Second World War and the men and women of the RAF and USAAF who trained and worked there during that war.
-Exhibits included photographs, documents and military artefacts about the RAF, USAAF and the 91st Bombardment Group.
-As of 2021, according to the museum's website, it is permanently closed.